Where are they now? The 29 Chelsea players sent on loan to Vitesse

 Nine days after signing for Chelsea in 2015, Nathan joined Vitesse on loan and made 51 appearances for the club over the next two years.

-He has spent the last two seasons on loan at Atletico Mineiro in his native Brazil.
+He spent two seasons on loan at Atletico Mineiro in his native Brazil, eventually joining the club on a permanent deal in 2020.
+They’ve since loaned him out to Fluminense.

 Baker spent two seasons on loan with the Eredivisie side and helped them claim their first piece of silverware in their 125-year history, but the midfielder has failed to build on that.